semgr8ns/semgr8s/docs/concept.md

 Performance-critical, small-size, ephemeral folders are mounted as *tmpfs* in order to avoid race conditions and timeouts at the expense of additional memory.
 The TLS certificate for HTTPS is provided as secret volume.

-For **mutation** and **validation**, an incoming admission requests is input validated, the admission *object* is converted to *yaml* and written to file.
+For **mutation** and **validation**, an incoming admission request is input validated, the admission *object* is converted to *yaml* and written to file.
 Semgrep is invoked on the admission request file using rules stored under `/app/rules/`.
 Additional configuration is passed as system arguments.
 Semgrep writes scan results to a results file that is parsed and rendered for admission response.
-After completion request and result file are deleted.
+After completion request and result file are deleted to maintain a constant storage size.

-Finally, Semgreps periodically runs an **update** job that gets the rule configmaps, decodes them and writes them to the file system under `/app/rules/`.
+Semgreps periodically runs an **update** job that gets the rule configmaps, decodes them and writes them to the file system under `/app/rules/`.
 The update job runs once every minute.
 Thus, adding new rules, modifying existing ones, or removing them can take up to 1min to propagate.

-While the local rules provided as configmaps and updated manually, Semgr8s configuration configmaps (including remote rules) are mounted as environment variables upon container creation and require a restart for updating.
+While the local rules provided as configmaps are updated manually, Semgr8s configuration configmaps (including remote rules) are mounted as environment variables upon container creation and require a restart for updating.

-Semgr8s uses a service account with `list`/`get` configmaps permission in its own namespace to get updated rule configmaps.
+Semgr8s uses a service account with `list`/`get` configmaps permission in its own namespace to get updated rule configmaps:

 ??? abstract "role.yaml"